papatangosierra/serifu/doc/Manual.md

 ## Exporting

-While the author's hope is that eventually everyone will simply accept Serifu-formatted comic scripts, in the meantime, Serifu can export to the formatting guidelines of several publishers, and if you want to use Serifu but a necessary export format isn't available, I'll try to add it as quickly as I can.
+While the author's hope is that eventually everyone will simply accept Serifu-formatted comic scripts, in the mean time, Serifu can export to the formatting guidelines of several publishers, and if you want to use Serifu but a necessary export format isn't available, I'll try to add it as quickly as I can.

 Currently supported export formats: